straightG/hello-world/README.md

 # hello-world
-Im called Jared Beale and I like to code! :)
+Im called StraightG and I like to code! :)